-Last week we discussed the first step in recruiting A-players — establishing a job scorecard.
+Last week we discussed the first step in recruiting rock stars — establishing a job scorecard.
 This week we move on to the next step — identifying the talent pool that most closely matches what you have laid out in the job scorecard.

-If you want an A-player, you will stick to this list.
+If you want an A player, stick to this list.
 There are exceptions to everything, but this is the rule.
 Now you have your scorecard, you have your target candidate list, and the entire hiring team is on the same page.
 You are ready to start recruiting, which is where we will pick up next week.